yl9jv/cs4414-ps3/README.md

 + Only html files (.html, .htm) are checked for SSI.
 This cuts down on overhead, especially when serving large binary files
 + Files with server-side includes are never added to the cache.
 This is because the wait for the process to execute defeats the purpose of the cache.
++ We have a modified version of gash that reads the command to execute from the program arguments rather than the standard input.
+We modified Makefile so that it is compiled along with zhtta.rs.

 If an html file contains an SSI, the command is stripped in order to determine the program to run, as well as its command-line arguments.
 The output of the program then replaces the entire SSI.